Trying to catch a break in the competitive job market for executives?

 Seriously, if you’re still of the mindset that your resume must be limited to a single page (or that it’s too long), it’s time to update your approach.

-Back in the day, resumes were meant to be viewed in hardcopy form, and you were told to pack your professional life into a single page.
-This meant less paper shuffling for employers and less typing for you.
+At one point, resumes were meant to be viewed in hardcopy form, and you were told to pack your professional life into a single page.

 Now, your resume has been transformed into a marketing piece encapsulating your personal brand message and showcasing your career high points.
 As a result, many executive resumes exceed the classic 2-page “rule,” while still receiving a warm welcome from recruiters.